abw-24/recommenders/README.md

 # recommenders
-Various architectures for recommender systems
+Architectures for recommender systems, benchmarked on the netflix prize data.